davesann/let-map/API.md

 ```
 Macro.

-Like let-map, but assocs into the supplied map.
+As for let-map but assocs into a supplied map.

        (let-assoc some-map [a 1 b (inc a)]) => {... :a 1 :b 2}